jeromeetienne/AR.js/README.md

 #  Get Started

+⚠️ *Be aware that most recent features are currently released on `dev` branch.*

 ## Augmented reality for the web in less than 10 lines of html

 A-Frame magic :) All details are explained in this super post